anika26452/Internet/README.md

 ### What do these Internet Addresses look like?

 These are called *IP Addresses* and there are two standards.
 The first address standard is *IPv4*.
 The format of *IPv4* is: 212.78.12.10.
 But because *IPv4* supports only 2³² possible address, so that the *Internet Task Force* proposed for a new address standard *IPv6*, which format is: 3ffe:1893:3452:4:345:f345:f345:42fc. *IPv6* supports 2¹²⁸ possible address.

+### How can there be over 8 billion networked devices on the Internet if there are only about 4 billion IPv4 addresses?

+It's because there are public and private Ip addresses.
+Multiple devices on a local network connected to the Internet will share the same public IP address.
+Within the local network, these devices are differentiated from each other by private IP addresses, typically of the form 192.168.xx or 172.16.x.x or 10.x.x.x where x is a number between 1 and 255.
+These private IP addresses are assigned by Dynamic Host Configuration Protocol (DHCP).

+### How does the router know where to send a packet?

+Every router doesn't need to know where every  *IP Address* is.
+Is only need to know which oneof its neighbors, called an outbound link, to route each  packet to. *IP Addresses* can be broken down in two parts, a network prefix and a host idetifier.
+For example: The *IP Address* 192.32.45.01 can be broken into:
+- Network Prefix: 192.32
+- Host dentifier: 45.01

+All network devices connect to the internet through a single connection will all share the same Network Prefix.
+Routers will send all packets f the form 192.32.*.*. to the same location.
+So instead of keeping track of billions of *IP Addresses*, routers only need to keep track millions of Network prefixes.

+### But a router still need to know a lot of Network Prefixes?
+If a new router is added to the Internet how does it know how to handle packet for all these network prefixes?

+A new router may come with a preconfigured routes.
+But if it encounters a packet it does not know how to route, it queries one of its neighboring router.
+If the router know how  to route the packet, that it sends that info back to the requesting router.
+The requesting router will save this info for future use.In this way, a new router builds up his own route table, a database of network prefixes to outbound links.
+If the neighboring router doesn't know it queries to its neighbors and so on.

+###